 Sea turtles abound here.
 They are frequently seen swimming about the lagoon, munching on sea grass and limu (algae) along the rocks or just gliding freely through the water.
 On occasion you may see them resting on shore; please don’t disturb.

 Access is on a dirt road between the 82 and 83 mile markers on Highway 19.
 Follow the road one mile toward the ocean, continuing straight where the road forks to the left.
-At the end of the road continue straight until you reach the shore, then walk north along the beach.
+At the end of the road, park and continue straight until you reach the shore, then walk north (right) along the beach.

 Alternatively, it’s possible to walk from the highway along a shorter trail that leads to the north end of the bay.
 Pick up the trail just south of the 81 mile marker on Highway 19 and walk for about 20 minutes across the barren and exposed pahoehoe lava flow.